kokkos/kokkos-core-wiki/docs/source/API/core/c_style_memory_management/malloc.md

 If allocation fails, an exception of type `Kokkos::Experimental::RawMemoryAllocationFailure` is thrown.

 WARNING: calling any function that manipulates the behavior of the memory (e.g. `memAdvise`) on memory managed by `Kokkos` results in undefined behavior.
-You are on your own with this.

 ## Parameters